malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * Gęsiarz, F. Crockett, M.J.
 (2015).
 Goal-directed, habitual and Pavlovian prosocial behavior.
 Front.
 Behav.
 Neurosci.
 9:135. doi: 10.3389/fnbeh.2015.00135

+* Glorot, X., Bordes, A. & Bengio, Y..
+(2011).
+Deep Sparse Rectifier Neural Networks.
+Proceedings of the Fourteenth International Conference on Artificial Intelligence and Statistics, in Proceedings of Machine Learning Research.
+15:315-323.
+Available from https://proceedings.mlr.press/v15/glorot11a.html.

 * Godfrey-Smith, P. (2016).
 Other Minds: The octopus and the evolution of intelligent life.
 Farrar, Straus and Giroux, New York.

 * Graziano, M.S.A., Kastner, S. (2011).
 Human consciousness and its relationship to social neuroscience: a novel hypothesis.
 Cogn.
 Neurosci.
 2, 98–113. doi:10.1080/17588928.2011.565121